Uppalapati-Vinay-Kumar/Big_Data_Final_Project/README.md

 - **Cassandra (DataStax Astra)**: Big Data Platform for scalable data storage and management.

 ## Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please fork the repository and submit a pull request i will make sure to check it and merge it.

 Enjoy the world of Big Data Engineering and Science, transforming raw data into actionable insights through data pipelines and machine learning.